 Follow-up for funded proposals.
-If your proposal is funded, our office will help to coordinate arrangements between the project director/principal investigator, the Accounting Manager and other appropriate administrative officers.
-This group will review the College’s obligation to the benefactor, discuss reporting requirements, establish guidelines for administering the grant, and determine the accounting procedures applicable to the grant.
+If your proposal is funded, our office will help to coordinate arrangements between the project director/principal investigator, the accounting manager and other appropriate administrative officers.
+This group will review the College’s obligation to the benefactor, discuss reporting requirements, establish guidelines for administering the grant, and determine the accounting procedures applicable to the grant, using the Grant Management Guidelines.

 Stewardship and reporting.
 All stewardship reports to foundation and corporate benefactors must be coordinated through the Office of Foundation & Corporate Relations.

 - What do I want to do?